 It goes without saying that not seeing your people in person can make identifying burnout that much harder.
 You will need to actively, and consistently, measure the level of engagement of your remote workers.

 This goes back to asking for feedback through surveys and making sure that remote employees aren’t ‘out of sight, out of mind’.
 Check in with them.
 Hold regular one-on-one and team meetings.
-Encourage them to talk to their colleagues, whether those people are also remote or office based.
+Encourage them to talk to their coworkers, whether those people are also remote or office based.

 And keep an eye on their productivity too.
 If people aren’t online when they should be, aren’t turning in the results or quality or quantity of work as they used to, they’re clearly disengaged - and they could be burnt out.